 - It doesn’t contain the right nutrition profile for infants.
 As a result, you can’t use it as a substitute for breast milk or formula.

-- It is classified as a ‘goitrogenic food,’ which means it contains chemicals capable of damaging the thyroid when consumed in large amounts.
+- It has ‘goitrogenic food’ classification.
+This means it contains chemicals capable of damaging the thyroid when you consume it in large amounts.

 Overall, both forms of milk are good alternatives to cow’s milk for adults.
-It is not advisable to use hemp milk for babies or toddlers because, like almond milk, it doesn’t contain the right levels of nutrition.
-Hemp milk has a slight edge however, because it doesn’t contain sugar and has fewer calories.
+It is not advisable to use hemp milk for babies or toddlers, however.
+Like almond milk, it doesn’t contain the right levels of nutrition.
+Hemp milk has a slight edge because it doesn’t contain sugar and has fewer calories.
 It is perfect for people with nut allergies and individuals with a compromised thyroid function.

 Is Hemp Milk Good for Your Health?

 The simple answer is ‘yes,’ hemp seed milk is ideal for most people.
-There are few calories in hemp milk, making it an excellent addition to a healthy lifestyle, especially if you’re trying to lose weight.
+There are few calories in hemp milk, making it an excellent addition to a healthy lifestyle.
+It is especially helpful if you’re trying to lose weight.

-Regarding hemp milk ingredients, if you decide to make it at home, there are only two that you need to be concerned with: water and shelled hemp seeds (although you could also add a sweetener if you choose).
+Regarding hemp milk ingredients, if you decide to make it at home, there are only two ingredients.
+You need water and shelled hemp seeds (although you could also add a sweetener if you choose).